ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/operations/patching/single-document.dotnet.markdown

   The whole operation is executed on the server-side and is useful as a performance enhancement or for updating denormalized data in entities.

-* For example, a patch can be used in a loop that is activated whenever a user looks at a product on a site.
-  It would add that data to a 'viewed products' portion of a document to be used later, and only saves that portion of the document.
-  Items on a site are viewed frequently, so using a patch can greatly reduce the number of trips to the server as well as reduce overall IO usage.

 * The current page covers patch operations on single documents.

 * Patching has three possible interfaces: [Typed Session API](../../../client-api/operations/patching/single-document#typed-session-api),